 The 2002 F1 Season

-The Williams team was emerging as one of the primary competitors to the Ferrari team.
+The Williams team was emerging as one of the primary competitors to the Ferraris.
 Kimi Raikkonen’s podium finish in the Australian GP had raised hopes of the season being a three-way battle for the top spot.
 However, the Malaysian GP had a different story to tell.
 Both - Ralf Schumacher and Juan Pablo Montoya - finished on the podium relegating Michael to the third spot.
 Also, neither of the McLarens could finish the race.

 The Williams team appeared as imposing as it was from 1992 to the 1997 season, and the BMW association was indeed working well for the team.
 With the conclusion of just two races of the 2002 season, there were talks of the BMW’s incredible straight-line speed.
 Not only talks but also action, which allowed the Williams’ drivers to regularly slipstream cars in front and overtake them with ease.